 However, paranormal shows aren't just popular in the Western world.
 Ghost hunting is pretty popular in Asia too, where there are plenty of investigation teams and paranormal television shows and the ghosts they encounter are all of Asian origin.

 It all just comes down to your local folklore, myth and legends.
 In the Southern US states, it is not uncommon to encounter an African-American ghost, they are mostly said to be a by-product of historical slavery.
 And in South America black ghosts are commonplace in folklore.

 However, I could be completely wrong.
 As a white man who attends a lot of public ghost hunting events, I have to admit I can't recall ever seeing a black ghost hunter.
-To my knowledge there are no famous or prominent black ghost hunters, at least not in the UK.
+To my knowledge there are no famous or prominent black ghost hunters, at least not in the UK - the only exception being the all-black team from the US show, 'Ghost Brothers'.
 So perhaps I've just been sucked into this same trap and way of thinking.